 8. Leading Them to Christ

-Here is a sample prayer of leading a student to receive Christ:
+This is one example prayer of leading a student to receive Christ:

 Lord Jesus, thank you that you love me.